victorializ/use-api/README.md

 `respose` is an object with properties: `data`, `loading`, `error`

 `request (method, params, body)`
-`method` is a name of the api service method
-`params` and `body` are optional
+`method` is a name of the method in the api service `params` and `body` are optional

 Example: